top of page

 Software Demos

-Each Solution section is designed to put that part of your product in the context of the Problems it solves and the Impacts it delivers:
+Each Solution section should put that part of your product in the context of the Problems it solves and the Impacts it delivers:

 The talk track within each Solution section looks like this: